IsaacNgSheng/SUTD-AI-for-AI-Challenge/README.md

 # Isaac's Challenges (Hackathons) and Projects

-Summary Repository of Isaac's Hackathons and Projects
+Summary Repository of Isaac's Hackathons done in SUTD prior to matriculation